Tips for Driving in Rain and Preparing Your Vehicle for Severe Weather

 - Fill up your gas tank and check all fluid levels.

-- Make sure the windshield wipers are in good shape.
+- Make sure the windshield wipers are in good shape for driving in rain.
 The blades should completely clear the glass with each swipe.
 Replace any blade that leaves streaks or misses spots.

 - Pack an emergency kit in your vehicle, which includes a flashlight with extra batteries; a first-aid kit; drinking water; mobile phone and car charger; extra snacks/food for your travelers and any pets; battery booster cables; and emergency flares or reflectors.